rishabh0014/Point-X/README.md

 ```
 npm install
 ```
 this will install all the necessary packages that you need to run the application.

->I've used [dot.env](https://www.npmjs.com/package/dotenv) to store the environment variable, So you need to create a **.evn** file once you clone or download the repo.